hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The subgrid of the task block is given by the PEs that lie in the `subgrid_expression`.

-Task blocks may contain the following statements:
+Task blocks may contain the following statements, some of which are asynchronous and return completions that may be used to synchronize tasks.
 ```rust
 // Send (nonblocking)
 completion_name = send(local_array, channel_name);